xinyangl5722/sep10-freedom-project/blog/entry04.md

   [This is what the result looks like.](https://jsbin.com/laripadiju/edit?html,css,output) Once I experimented it a little bit more, I also decided to stick with Aframe as well.

   ## EDP
-  Honestly, I'm currently between the planning and making the prototype, but preparing to make the prototype.
+  Honestly, I'm currently **between** the **planning and making the prototype**, but I'm mostly preparing to make the prototype.
 I found two tools to work on.
 I have tinkered with the two tools I have chosen by trying out the codes on an empty [jsbin](https://jsbin.com/?html,css,output).
+Once I tinkered with the tools, I decided if the tools are right for me, which they are.
+I have decided the tools I will be using and I can't wait to take the next steps.

+  ## Skills
+  One skill I have learned is **how to learn**.
+I learned how to learn on my own by reading and exploring the website of the tool.
+Then I look at the guide in order to understand how the tool works.
+Once I read the guide, I tried the codes in the guides out myself.
+  Another skill I have enhanced is **organization**.
+I learned how to make the codes look organized and with structure.
+I make sure to see which type of code comes first and making sure the code line looks organized, so I don't get an error.

+  ## Summary
+  Overall, I am looking foward to learning how to actually use these tools and combine it to my project.

 [Previous](entry03.md) | [Next](entry05.md)